 - Being sick (vomiting)

 - Feeling restless or excitable, or having problems sleeping

 - Muscle cramps

 If these adverse effects persist, see your doctor or pharmacist.

 Caffeine in coffee and other caffeinated beverages can impair thyroid medicine absorption by causing the drug to travel through your intestines too rapidly.
 T4 hormone levels may decline or vary as a result of this.

 To avoid this, take levothyroxine on an empty stomach and wait an hour before eating or drinking anything caffeine-containing.

-If you have difficulties managing your thyroid hormones and your doctor suspects that intestinal absorption is to blame, you may be switched to Tirosint and Tirosint-Sol, which are soft gel or liquid forms of levothyroxine.
+Suppose you have difficulties managing your thyroid hormones, and your doctor suspects that intestinal absorption is to blame.
+In that case, you may be switched to Tirosint and Tirosint-Sol, soft gel or liquid forms of levothyroxine.